 When the Truth is Found: The Coen Brothers' A Serious Man

 In the final moments of the Coen brothers’ A Serious Man, Larry Gopnik (Michael Stuhlbarg) finally gives in to his moral dilemma and accepts a bribe from one of his students, changing his failing grade to a C (minus).
 The second he puts down his pencil, the phone rings — it’s his doctor, asking him to come in to talk about the results of Gopnik’s X-rays.
 It’s an off-putting exchange, with Stuhlbarg selling Gopnik’s finalized anguish, the weight of his troubles finally slamming down on him.
-The entire film has been his struggle with finding meaning in the meaningless, trying to be a ‘serious man’, a good man up against the perils of the universe.
-Yet, in the end, he succumbs to this folly and his fate is seemingly secured.
+The entire film has been about his struggle with finding meaning in the meaningless, trying to be a ‘serious man’, a good man up against the perils of the universe.
+Yet, in the end, he succumbs to this folly, and his fate is seemingly secured.

 Or is it?

-A Serious Man begins with a fable, set sometime in the 19th-century.
-A Jewish family is visited by a man who may or may not be a possessed by a demonic spirit.
+A Serious Man begins with a fable, set sometime in the 19th century.
+A Jewish family is visited by a man who may or may not be possessed by a demonic spirit.
 The husband believes the man in question is a mortal man, while the wife, certain this man died years ago, does the only sensible thing and drives a pick into the supposed-dybbuk’s heart.
 “All is lost,” the husband says as this stabbed man (or demon) gets up and walks out.
 “Nonsense… Good riddance to evil,” the wife responds, slamming the door.
 In this cold open, the Coen brothers once again define their career-long intentions: life is a mystery, and it would be unwise to think about it too much.

 The modern ‘mystery box’ approach to storytelling has been attributed to J.J.
 Abrams, but the Coens have been defining it for decades now — in Barton Fink, the high-strung hero carries around a literal mystery box, and the hellish final moments of the film have been analyzed to no end.
 Abrams and the Coens each revel in the mystery, knowing just how to tantalize their respective audiences.
 Abrams may be better at building interest outside the actual film or TV show (Cloverfield, Lost), but the big difference is that while Abrams eventually succumbs and lets the audience in on the mystery behind the curtain, the Coens rarely allow its audience the catharsis.